dwellir-public/kilt-claim-rewards/README.md

 This is a small javascript that can claim Kilt collator rewards.

 It needs path to a yaml config file as argument.

+    node index.js /path/to/config.yml

  An example file is included in the repo (config.yml):

 **url**: Url to the RPC node endpoint to use for the extrinsics.
 **rewardsLimit**: Don't pay unnecessary fees claiming small rewards.
 If the amount of rewards is less than this value, no claim is performed.